 Future work can extend our main model in several directions.
 First, our main model focuses on managerial private benefits.
 However, other informational asymmetries may also determine preferences over reporting systems; for example, managers may be privately informed about the profitability of their project.
-Studying the optimal accounting rules with different agency frictions will help us better understand how accounting rules evolve to alleviate various agency problems and lead to richer empirical predictions, for example, how does signalling private information interact with optimal accounting rule design to affect the properties of accounting rules (see Jiang and Yang 2017 for an example).
+Studying the optimal accounting rules with different agency frictions will help us better understand how accounting rules evolve to alleviate various agency problems and lead to richer empirical predictions; for example, how does signaling private information interact with optimal accounting rules (see Jiang and Yang (2017) for an example)?

-Secondly, we model optimal accounting rules in the Bayesian persuasion framework, which implies ex ante commitment and thus no manipulation by the entrepreneur.
+Second, we model optimal accounting rules in the Bayesian persuasion framework, which implies ex ante commitment and thus no manipulation by the entrepreneur.
 In addition, the accounting rule is modelled in a reduced form.
-Future research can relax both of these assumptions and explore whether conservatism improves economic efficiency, in the presence of entrepreneurial manipulation and explicit modelling of accounting measurements using, e.g., a two-step measurement approach (e.g., Gao 2013a, 2013b).
+Future research can relax both of these assumptions and explore whether conservatism improves economic efficiency, in the presence of entrepreneurial manipulation and explicit modelling of accounting measurements using, for example, a two-step measurement approach (Gao 2013a, b).